Chateau de Bonaguil

-Visit the Chateau Bonaguil in Lot-et-Garonne, Aquitaine
+Visit Bonaguil Castle in Lot-et-Garonne

 Located in the Lot-et-Garonne department of south-west France, Bonaguil was the last of the great fortified castles to be constructed in France.
 It is built in an impressive location on a high rocky spur between two rivers (the Thèze and the Lémance).
 Hence the name of the castle, which comes from the French 'bonne aiguille' - good needle.

 The original 13th century castle was a much simpler castle than the one we now see.
 Bonaguil was on the side of the English during the Hundred Years War, which led to the original castle being plundered and damaged.
 The family retained ownership however, and in the century that followed various renovations and modifications were made at Bonaguil.

 Over three decades at the end of the 15th and beginning of the 16th centuries the castle was transformed by Béranger de Roquefeuil into a highly defensive chateau.
 The castle contained all the innovations to deal with an artillery attack, the new force at that time - the main effort being to prevent enemy artillery approaching too closely to the castle, while also permitting retaliatory artillery fire from the castle itself.
 This effort involved extensive building of a further perimeter of defensive walls, the construction of tall towers, and the creation of a deep moat, crossed by a drawbridge, on the land-facing side of the castle.

 However, at around the same time, other castles further north in France were starting to be converted from fortresses to more comfortable residences, and as it turned out de Roqeufeuil was too late - he expected an attack that never arrived and the fortifications were unnecessary.